sappier/example-cf-envoy-xsuaa/README.md

 OK
 ```

-Afterwards we can deploy the application:
+Afterwards, we can deploy the application:

 ```
 $ cf push